For the most up-to-date information in your language, please call 1-866-743-6589.

 - Suspend disconnection for non-payment and associated fees, waive deposit and late free requirements for residential customers

-For customers that qualify, we offer additional support designed to help save money on your bill.
+During a major disaster, we offer additional support for customers that qualify designed to help save money on their bill.

 - Freezing all standard and high-usage reviews for the California Alternate Rates for Energy (CARE) Program eligibility in impacted counties.